cal-cs184-student/webpage-just-add-more-squares/proj2/index.md

 1. For each vertex and edge in the mesh, set their `isNew` property to `false`.
 2. Compute new positions for all the vertices in the input mesh, using the Loop subdivision rule, and store them in `Vertex::newPosition`.

     We did this by looping from `mesh.verticesBegin()` to `mesh.verticesEnd()`.
-We did a triangle traversal on each vertex, computing the sum of the neighbor positions.
+We did a traversal on each vertex to get each neighbor, computing the sum of the neighbor positions.

     ![loop-subdivision-1](./img/how-to-update-vertices.jpg)